instructlab/sdg/docs/upgrading_from_v0.6.x_to_v0.7.x.md

 See the `tests/testdata/custom_block.py` and `tests/testdata/custom_block_pipeline.yaml` files in this repository for an example of how to create custom blocks and use them from your own pipeline config yamls.

+See the `tests/testdata/custom_prompt.py` file in this repository for an example how to register custom chat templates used when formatting prompts.

 ## Breaking Changes

 ### Pipeline configs and Prompt templates switched to Jinja